 When on the scheduling window, click Filters to see the filters associated with that schedule.

-To make customized deliveries even easier, you may want to make use of the "equals a user attribute" option.
-In some cases your admins will configure user-specific values called "user attributes".
-Setting a filter to one of these attributes can allow the results to be automatically customized for each user, meaning that you can send out customized results with only one schedule.
+To make customized deliveries even easier, you can use the matches a user attribute filter option if your Looker admins have configured user-specific values called "user attributes."
+Setting a filter to one of these attributes automatically customizes the results for each user, meaning that you can send out customized results with only one schedule.
 You can read more about user attributes here.

 Trigger Options (For Developers and Admins)